kiranjayaraman2002/Own-Realistic-AI-Image-Generator-in-Python/README.md

-# Own Realistic AI Image Generator in Python (No API Keys Required)
+# AI Image Generator in Python (No API Keys Required)

 Generate high-quality, realistic AI images for free using Python — no paid APIs or subscriptions needed.